amplitude/unity-plugin/README.md

 <img src="https://github.com/amplitude/unity-plugin/blob/master/import_tutorial.png" width="500">

-# Questions? #
+# Need Help? #
-If you have questions about using or installing our Unity Plugin, you can send an email to [Amplitude Support](mailto:platform@amplitude.com).
+If you have any problems or issues over our SDK, feel free to create a github issue or submit a request on [Amplitude Help](https://help.amplitude.com/hc/en-us/requests/new).

 # License #
 ```text